 President Donald Trump frequently uses his luxury properties for government business and leisure, prompting ethics concerns over a president appearing to promote his private enterprise at public cost.

-NBCNews.com and the NBC News White House unit are tracking Trump's visits to his properties and golf courses since his inauguration.View this graphic on nbcnews.com
+The NBC News digital politics team and the White House unit are tracking Trump's visits to his properties and golf courses since his inauguration.View this graphic on nbcnews.com

 Where does Trump go?